groue/GRMustache/Guides/runtime.md

 ### NSUndefinedKeyException Prevention

-When debugging your project, those NSUndefinedKeyException exceptions raised by template rendering may become a real annoyance, because it's likely you've told your debugger to stop on every Objective-C exceptions.
+When debugging your project, NSUndefinedKeyException raised by template rendering may become a real annoyance, because it's likely you've told your debugger to stop on every Objective-C exceptions.

 You can avoid that: make sure you invoke once, early in your application, the following method: